techidaily/site-ios-location-track/source/_posts/how-to-track-a-lost-apple-iphone-14-plus-for-free-drfone-by-drfone-virtual-ios.md

 ![Track someone’s Phone via mSpy-see detailed records](https://images.wondershare.com/drfone/article/2017/10/15080427082157.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YezPJZzPJ8Q?si=xF1t4BQHFquzvnzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 When it comes to finding a solution to locating your cell phone in the event it goes missing, you will be spoilt for choice with the number of options available.
 But we've given you 4 premium answers to how to find cell phone including some app that go above and beyond simply displaying your device's GPS location.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LlYIdWQc-jw?si=ZQ5809CbQGEar0vg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Top 6 Apps/Services to Trace Any Apple iPhone 14 Plus Location By Mobile Number